Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The user searches for a specific record.

 **Then**
-- The system should fetch and display the correct record.
+- The system fetches and display the correct record.

 **Testing Outputs**
 (JSON response with search results)